Aurora (singer): Public image and philanthropy

-Impact and accolades
+Achievements

-"Since her debut with "Awakening" in 2014, Aurora […] has created musical magic with a crystal-clear voice, uncompromising songwriting, and magnetic tracks like "Runaway" and "Cure for Me". […] She sheds light on outsider status and celebrates uniqueness, becoming a role model and guiding star in Nordic pop—a vital part of Norwegian music history."
+Since her debut with "Awakening" in 2014, Aurora [...] has created musical magic with a crystal-clear voice, uncompromising songwriting, and magnetic tracks like "Runaway" and "Cure for Me". [...]
+She sheds light on outsider status and celebrates uniqueness, becoming a role model and guiding star in Nordic pop—a vital part of Norwegian music history.

 — – The P3 Gull jury's reasoning for why Aurora should be honoured with the P3 Prize in 2022.

 Aurora has risen to prominence as one of Norway's biggest contemporary artists.
+She has been referred to as the "Fairy of Pop" and stands as the most-streamed female Norwegian artist of all time, with more than 10 billion streams.
+This achievement places her third on the overall list of most-streamed Norwegian artists, behind only Alan Walker and Kygo.
+She has toured in more than 50 countries worldwide and has been described as an "extremely international artist" by Laura Monks, co-president of Decca Records.

-Media outlets such as Telegraph India, Veja, and G1 have dubbed her the "Fairy of Pop", while NME nailed her as a pioneer of Norwegian art-pop.
-Espen Borge of NRK P3 praises her as "one of the world's most successful creators," highlighting her songwriting skills and vocal expressiveness.
-Jem Aswad of Variety describes her as one of Norway's biggest acts and a veteran of the country's music scene.
-Catharina Cheung of Time Out, Aurora Henni Krogh of 730.no, and Øya Festival organisers recognised her as the country's biggest pop star in recent years.
-Tina Løvås of Musikknyheter.no went further, naming her "one of Norway's biggest artists of all time," also noting that her discography has left a mark on Norwegian music history.
+Norwegian and international critics have praised her songwriting and stage presence.
+Espen Borge of NRK P3 has called her "one of the world's most successful creators," highlighting her songwriting skills and vocal expressiveness.
+Jem Aswad of Variety has described her as one of Norway's biggest acts and a veteran of the country's music scene, while Andrew Trendell of NME has identified her as a pioneer of Norwegian art-pop.
+Catharina Cheung of Time Out, Aurora Henni Krogh of 730.no, and the organisers of Øya Festival have recognised her as the country's biggest pop star in recent years.
+Tina Løvås of Musikknyheter.no has named her "one of Norway's biggest artists of all time," noting that her discography has left a significant mark on Norwegian music history.